-We have determined to divest our interest in our Russian subsidiaries, Freedom RU and Freedom Bank RU.
-For additional financial information regarding our Russian subsidiaries see Note 28 - Segment Reporting and "Divestiture of Russian Subsidiaries" in Management's Discussion and Analysis of Financial Condition and Results of Operations in Part II Item 7 of the annual report.
+On October 17, 2022, the Company entered into an agreement to sell its Russian subsidiaries, Freedom RU and Freedom Bank RU.
+For financial information regarding the Company's Russian subsidiaries see Note 26 - Assets and Liabilities held for sale and Divestiture of our Russian Subsidiaries in the Overview section of Management's Discussion and Analysis of Financial Condition and Results of Operations in this annual report on Form 10-K/A.